ddunford/LLMTune/README.md

 ## 🙏 Acknowledgments

-- [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) for the training backend
+- [Unsloth](https://github.com/unslothai/unsloth) for the blazing-fast training backend
 - [Hugging Face](https://huggingface.co/) for model and dataset ecosystem
 - [LoRA](https://arxiv.org/abs/2106.09685) and [QLoRA](https://arxiv.org/abs/2305.14314) research papers
+- [TRL](https://github.com/huggingface/trl) for the training framework

 ---

-**Note**: This project is optimized for dual RTX 3060 GPUs but can be adapted for other hardware configurations.
+**Note**: This project is optimized for dual RTX 3060 GPUs with Unsloth and delivers 2-5x faster training than traditional methods.
 See the [PRD](docs/PRD.md) for detailed hardware requirements and optimization strategies.